 Fleas and ticks are life-threatening.
 It is never enough just to adopt preventive measures.
 Ensuring your pooch is tick free is a careful and meticulous task of prevention, checking, and treatment.

 It becomes a lot more important if your fur buddy is either a puppy or a senior.
-In both stages, dogs tend to have a weak immune system and they often react adversely to an infection and heavy medication.
+In both stages, dogs tend to have a weak immune system, and they often react adversely to infection and heavy medication.

 In this article, we are going to help you understand how to protect your senior dogs from fleas and ticks.

 Keep in mind also, that sadly enough, humans can also get ticks.
 Be sure to read about tick prevention for humans.

 How to Protect Senior Dogs from Fleas and Ticks

 Harsh Chemical Treatments – A No-No

 It’s important to understand that once a dog crosses the age of 8-9 years, they are past their prime.
 This means they not only need special treatment in terms of daily care, but their medication also needs to be suitable for their aging bodies.
 While a young 3-4-year-old pooch can handle the side effects of strong potent flea medication, a senior dog might fall prey to it and land up getting sick.

 This is precisely why the market is laden with multiple natural dog flea and tick prevention options such as diatomaceous earth and herbal shampoos that control fleas and ticks without causing harm to your pooch.
 Check for products that use apple cider vinegar, lemongrass, and citronella as ingredients.
 They are safe for elderly dogs and are potent repellents of fleas and ticks.